RESIDENTIAL RENTAL INSPECTION PROGRAM

 In 1989, Hayward City Council adopted an ordinance establishing a mandatory Residential Rental Inspection Program (RRIP).
 The purpose of this Residential Rental Inspection Program (Hayward Municipal Code SEC.
-9-5. ) is to provide safe and healthy housing choices through the safeguarding and preservation of the City's housing stock.
-Additionally it is the programs mission to assure that all housing is meets and is maintained in accordance with adopted codes as well as minimum California State Housing Standards as mandated by California Housing Law also known as California Health and Safety Code.
-The provisions of this program and the Rental Housing Inspection Ordinance applies to all rental housing units and to all hotel and motel units defined in the ordinance and are supplementary and complementary to all of the provisions of the Hayward Municipal Code, State law, or other adopted codes.
+9-5.) is to provide safe and healthy housing choices through the safeguarding and preservation of the City's housing stock.
+Additionally, it is the program's mission to assure that all housing is maintained in accordance with adopted codes, as well as minimum California State Housing Standards as mandated by California Housing Law also known as California Health and Safety Code.
+The provisions of this program and the Rental Housing Inspection Ordinance apply to all rental housing units and to all hotel and motel units defined in the ordinance and are supplementary and complementary to all of the provisions of the Hayward Municipal Code, State law, or other adopted codes.

 Site inspections can occur in three ways: